vippsas/vipps-woocommerce/readme.txt

 = 2019.0x.xx version 1.1.11 =
 * Improvements to logging
+* Tested with 5.1 beta
+* Changed the express checkout shortcode methods to ignore the backend settings for express checkout - now only the cart will be verified when a short code is used

 = 2019.01.01 version 1.1.10 =
 * Ensure order edits don't confuse the captured amount.
 Make 'amount' required argument to Api's capture_payment, and make it be in cents only